 Receipt to Google Sheets: Get Receipt Data Into Your Sheet in Seconds

 To get receipts into Google Sheets, upload your receipt PDFs or photos to SendItSheets, extract merchant, date, total, tax, and line items into a clean CSV, then import the CSV into Google Sheets via File > Import.
 Works with phone photos and scanned PDFs.
 No add-on, no automation setup, no Google account connection.
-Free for the first 10 pages each month.
+Free for the first 30 pages during your 14-day trial.

 - Direct CSV import - no add-on or automation tool needed